 However, the optimum mix may need to be more activation heavy for some B2B brands.
 The big caveat to this is Peter and Les earlier findings that the level of brand-building compared to activation steadily increases as brands age.
 So marketers must take into account the age of their brand as well.

-Emotion plays a big part in B2B advertising, something which many brands forget, assuming that B2B purchases are made more rationally.
+Emotion plays a big part in B2B advertising, something which many brands forget.
+They assume that B2B purchases are made more rationally.
 The evidence doesn’t support this.

 Here are a few of the emotional themes that were effectively used by B2B brands.